rbuchberger/jekyll_picture_tag/readme.md

 ### Polyfill

-The default `picturefill` markup requires Scott Jehl's [Picturefill](https://github.com/scottjehl/picturefill).
+The default `picturefill` markup requires Scott Jehl's [Picturefill](https://github.com/scottjehl/picturefill) polyfill.
 Download the library (and optionally matchMedia to support it) and add the scripts to your site.

 ### Liquid Tag